Ventilator Management Overview and Practice Questions

 Fatigue of the respiratory muscles.

-11. What is a reason that someone would need a ventilator?
+11. What is one reason that someone would need a ventilator?

 Impaired ventilation and diffusion